-We love sipping on our favorite hard ciders no matter the time of year, but that crisp apple taste really hits differently on a scorching hot summer day.
-Yeah, the flavor totally brings us full throttle into fall-mode, we’ll give you that, but maybe that’s why we love sipping them so much in the summer, to anticipate cooler, less unbearably hot days to come.
+We love sipping on our favorite hard ciders no matter the time of year, but that crisp apple taste really hits different on a crisp fall day when the leaves are changing.
+Yeah, the flavor totally brings us full throttle into fall-mode, and we’re here for it.

 Whether beer‘s your gig or you’re a ride or die-hard seltzer guy, there’s no doubt that you should be making room for the occasional hard cider.
 It has the ability to cohesively blend the taste you miss so much from childhood with a sprinkle of poor decision making from having too many, which you know damn well sounds like a pretty good time.
 It’s totally a concoction you truly can’t get from your favorite craft brew or knockoff White Claw.

 If you’re looking to take a walk on the cider side of life, here are the best hard cider options for getting a good buzz in 2021.

 Downeast, in our books, is the cider of all ciders.
 Each can of this stuff is packed with five apples and goes completely unfiltered ensuring tons of flavor in every sip.
 This hard cider mimics the thickness of any crafted, non-alcoholic apple cider you might get at a local apple orchard during the fall, meaning when you pour it into a glass, the liquid isn’t see-through at all.
 The folks at Downeast also create a pretty stellar selection of seasonal flavors, with our go-to being their pumpkin flavor during fall.
 You’re going to want to keep an eye out for that one when the time’s right and buy it in bulk if you can.
 You won’t regret it.